ChurchTrac Logo ChurchTrac Logo

 Copyright Trolls: "You Owe Us Money for That Image"

 The email looks professional.
 It comes from a law firm or a licensing agency.
-It claims that an image on your church website or music on a video is being used without a license, and that you owe hundreds — sometimes thousands — of dollars in damages.
-There may be a deadline.
-There may be legal-sounding threats.
+It claims that an image on your church website or music on a video is being used without a license, and that you owe hundreds or sometimes thousands of dollars in damages.

 This is almost always a scare tactic, not a legitimate legal action.
 These operations send mass emails hoping that someone will panic and pay without asking questions.
 The "damages" are inflated, the deadlines are fabricated, and the goal is to get you to write a check before you think it through.